Quited-devs/Bolt/README.md

 # Bolt — Discord AI Bot (OpenAI)

-Made by Quited_devs — https://github.com/Quited-devs/Bolt
+Made by fy2ne — https://github.com/fy2ne/Bolt

 Bolt is a lightweight Discord bot that uses the OpenAI API to generate AI-powered replies in a single specified channel.